thewanderingeditor/Protoch-Hall/README.md

 ## Running the game

-This first version of the game is best run locally using an interpreter such as Gargoyle (https://ccxvii.net/gargoyle/)
+This first version of the game is best run locally using an interpreter such as Gargoyle (https://ccxvii.net/gargoyle/).
+Download the .blorb file to play.

 ## How to play